-When throat chakra is inactive, this sweet nectar is allowed to run downwards into Manipura chakra and consumed, resulting in physical degeneration.
+When the throat chakra is inactive, this sweet nectar is allowed to run downwards into the Manipura chakra and consumed, resulting in physical degeneration.

 Through practices such as khechari mudra (considered the king among the mudras), the nectar can be made to enter the throat chakra, where it is purified and becomes a nectar of immortality.

 This energy vortex lies near the junction between the front end of the central spinal canal in the medulla oblongata and the lower part of the brain’s fourth ventricle, within chiltrini nadi, behind the uvula.